Apps Page Background Image

 Next, the CFG Value.
 The recommended CFG value is 1.0.
 Here’s how different values impact your images.
 Adjust these values based on your needs to achieve optimal results.
 Experiment with them to find the best settings for your projects!

-How different CFG values impact your images
+How different Flux AI CFG values impact your images

-How different CFG values impact your images
+How different Flux AI CFG values impact your images

 Chapter 5: Using Flux for Text-to-Image Generation